 Pulau Tiga is also famous for its therapeutic natural volcanic mud.
 Looking for some wildlife?
 Say hello to the island’s famous residents: snakes.
 Facilities on the island include a restaurant and camping site.” – Sabah Tourism

 Where: Kota Kinabalu, Sabah, Borneo

-A 2km stretch of sand greets you to Tanjung Aru Beach, where witnessing one of the beaches famous sunsets will see you surrounded with equally-enthralled visitors.
+A 1,2-mile stretch of sand greets you at Tanjung Aru Beach, where witnessing one of the beach’s famous sunsets will see you surrounded by equally-enthralled visitors.
 A family-friendly location, Tanjung Aru features thick sand and terrific water.

 17) Manukan Island